Hist-ME/URIs/persons/README.md

 # Person URIs
-This is the place to align person URIs among different projects.
+This is a place to align person URIs among different projects.